 Arco Iris – A Luxury Homestay in Goa

 We entered the house to see the beautiful living room that to my delight had a small library.
 With well-stocked books and some vintage furniture.
 The typical Goan chairs made for the leisurely lifestyle.
 Dining room with its triple tall doors overlooking the landscaped garden outside, gentle music playing and aromatic incense engaged all the senses.
 We were shown our room called ‘Violet’ that had a private balcony cum sit out right below a mango tree.

 Rainbow color named rooms

 Each room had a pile of 15-20 books.
 That is what made me fall in love with the place even more.
 The collected art pieces from different places are aesthetically displayed all over the property.
 Plants – in pots, in bottles, and on earth are all around you all the times.
 We spotted many butterflies in the garden and around the seasonal lake by the property.

 Restored Property in South Goa

-The Ganesh family i.e. Ganesh, Bennita and their two daughters Trusha and Trikaya are the hosts that add so much more to your stay at Arco Iris.
+The Ganesh family i.e. Ganesh, Bennita and their two daughters Trusha and Trikaya are the hosts that add so much more to your stay.
 Their stories of the restoration of the house over 3 years that is pictorially documented on the wall of their hall can leave you mesmerized about their commitment and their ability to take up a tough challenge.
 You can sit and chat with them on many topics.
 For visitors, they act as guides helping with options to explore in Goa.

 Recommend you to read about nearby places to visit in Goa.